Developing a Human-Centered Digital Health Solution for CPPS Care

 The Solution:

-A web app that enables Physical Therapists to manage all their patients, assign tailored exercises, and monitor progress, all in one place.
+The patient portal is paired with a web app that enables physical therapists to manage their patients' needs, assign tailored exercises and monitor progress all in one place.

-Onyx is the first recipient of the Loka Innovators Award, an initiative between Stanford Mussalem Center for Biodesign and Loka to accelerate the development of groundbreaking digital health solutions.
+Onyx is the first recipient of the Loka Innovators Award, an initiative between the Stanford Mussallem Center for Biodesign and Loka that accelerates the development of groundbreaking digital health solutions.

-Onyx stood out for addressing a pressing unmet need in digital health.
-To bring their vision to life, Onyx joined forces with Loka’s Design and ML teams for an intensive four-week Design Sprint, transforming concept into a real, clickable prototype.
+Among a wealth of worthy award submissions, Onyx stood out for addressing a pressing unmet need in digital health.
+To bring their vision to life, Onyx joined forces with Loka’s Design and ML teams for an intensive four-week Design Sprint, transforming their concept into a real, clickable prototype.

 Sophia Brodsky

-Two connected platforms created: one for Physical Therapists, one for patients, building the foundation for a complete care ecosystem.
+Two connected platforms: one for physical therapists, one for patients, providing the foundation for a complete care ecosystem

-One week of intensive in-person design sprint sessions at Stanford, part of a four-week collaboration, helped transform research insights into tangible product design.
+One week of intensive in-person Design Sprint sessions, part of a four-week collaboration transforming research insights into tangible product design

-Onyx evolved from a student concept to a fully designed digital health prototype through the Loka Innovators Award collaboration.
+Evolution from student concept to digital healthcare prototype through the Loka Innovators Award collaboration

-Participants reported that in-person collaboration between Loka and Stanford was key to the project’s creativity, clarity, and impact.
+Participants reported that in-person collaboration between Loka and the Onyx team was key to the project’s creativity, clarity, and impact.

 June 2025

-Team Simplexity wins the 1st Loka Innovators Award.
+Team Onyx wins the 1st Loka Innovators Award.

 July 2025